Jean-Bernard-Hallez/jarvis-FREE-sms/README.md

 You: envoie un sms a lea
 Jarvis: Ok quel est le message ?
-You: as tu pense a envoyer des fleurs a ta mere ?
+You: as tu pense a envoyer des jolis fleurs a ta mere ?
 Jarvis: le message est as tu pense a envoyer des fleurs a ta mere  ok j envoie ?
 You: oui
 Jarvis: c est parti...